-The PFS program is, at its heart, a program for youth and children.
-The program staff is dedicated to improving the lives, both in the short and long term, of teen and low-income mothers and their children.
+New Moms' Family Support Oak Park (FSOP) program is, at its heart, a program for youth and children.
+The program staff is dedicated to improving the lives, both in the short and long term, of low-income teen mothers and their children.
 The staff utilizes evidence-based parenting intervention models, Parents as Teachers (PAT) and the Chicago Parent Program (CPP), thus building a strong foundation for the program interventions.
-By providing intensive case management support to parents, PFS aims to end the cycle of teen parenthood, and the negative effects it has on both mothers and children.
-At a minimum, the PFS program is a two-generation intervention, serving both the mother and the child.
-With our adolescent moms, the intervention frequently involves three generations, as the mother's parents are frequently involved.
-PFS focuses on helping young mothers learn parenting skills, gain financial stability via work and school support, stop generational cycles of abuse, and learn advocacy skills so that they can meet their children's needs outside of New Moms.
-As the majority of our mothers are either extremely low, or low income, our programs naturally meet the national objective of serving low- and moderate-income persons in the Village of Oak Park.
+By providing intensive case management support to parents, FSOP aims to end the cycle of teen parenthood and the negative effects it has on both mothers and children.
+At a minimum, the FSOP program is a two-generation intervention, serving both the mother and the child.
+With our adolescent moms, the intervention frequently involves three generations, as the mother's parent(s) are frequently involved.
+FSOP focuses on helping young mothers learn parenting skills, gain financial stability via work and school support, stop generational cycles of abuse, and learn advocacy skills so that they can meet their children's needs outside of New Moms.
+As many of our mothers range from extremely low to low-income, our programs naturally meet the national objective of serving low- and moderate-income persons in the Village of Oak Park.